cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 _This blog post is both for public consumption and it's being submitted as my autobiographical essay assignment for 16.990 Leading Creative Teams in Spring 2022.
-Because I've written the autobiography in chronological order, I've included a mapping at the bottom of this post that links the sections of this essay to the major sections required by the assignment._
+Because I've written the autobiography in chronological order with a general philosophy of "show don't tell", I've included a mapping at the bottom of this post that links the sections of this essay to the major sections required by the assignment._

 Last fall, I started graduate school in the [MIT Department of Aeronautics and Astronautics](https://aeroastro.mit.edu/).
 I've been working on AI/autonomy in